 The University of Wisconsin-Madison (UWM) offers an on-campus bachelor of science in biomedical engineering (BME) that emphasizes engineering design and prepares graduates for employment, medical school, and graduate studies.
 The 128-credit program offers students four specialization tracks in bioinstrumentation and medical devices; bio-imaging and optics; biomechanics; and biomaterials, cellular, and tissue engineering.

 Applying the principles of chemistry to problem-solving, chemical engineering is a discipline that examines the design, building, and function of machines or plants that perform chemical reactions.
 Chemical engineers must have a high-level understanding of math, physics, chemistry, and in some circumstances, biology, and economics.

-The University of North Dakota (UND) offers an ABET-accredited bachelors of science in chemical engineering, where students learn the chemical engineering fundamentals, participate in hands-on lab work, and conduct experiments.
+The University of North Dakota (UND) offers an ABET-accredited bachelor of science in chemical engineering, where students learn the chemical engineering fundamentals, participate in hands-on lab work, and conduct experiments.
 The program is offered both on-campus and online, although online students must attend an on-campus lab during the summer.
 UND’s 130-credit program offers three concentrations: energetics; petroleum engineering; and sustainability.

 Civil engineering relates to the design, construction, operation, and maintenance of physical infrastructure, including dams, bridges, roads, and energy systems.
 Civil engineering requires the mastery of mathematics, physical sciences, fluid dynamics, statistics, mechanisms, and systems.

-The University of North Dakota (UND) offers an ABET-accredited, online or on-campus bachelor of science in civil engineering designed to prepare students for teamwork, problem-solving, and the practice of design.
+The University of North Dakota (UND) offers an ABET-accredited, online, or on-campus bachelor of science in civil engineering designed to prepare students for teamwork, problem-solving, and the practice of design.
 Students enrolled in the online program must visit the campus for some portions of the program, including mandatory on-campus lab work over the summer.

 Computer engineering lies at the nexus of electronics engineering and computer science.
 Using knowledge of microprocessors, microcontrollers, supercomputers, programming, circuit analysis, and more, computer engineering is the foundation for the design of computer software and hardware.

-Grantham University offers a 100 percent online bachelor of science in computer engineering technology that prepares graduates to understand how computer technology is developed, functions, and how to create need-based modifications and improvements to existing technology.
+Grantham University offers a 100 percent online bachelor of science in computer engineering technology that prepares graduates to understand how computer technology is developed, and functions, and how to create need-based modifications and improvements to existing technology.

-Computer science is the study and development of algorithms for storage, processing, manipulation, analysis, and communication of information.
+Computer science is the study and development of algorithms for the storage, processing, manipulation, analysis, and communication of information.

 Regis University offers an ABET-accredited bachelor of science in computer science that is available in on-campus, online, and accelerated formats.
 The 120-credit program prepares graduates to be proficient software developers through balanced training in computer science theory and practice.

 Through strategies that involve the strengthening and defense of online and digital entities, cybersecurity is the discipline concerned with protecting interconnected systems from digital attacks.

 Data science involves extracting meaning from large quantities of data.
-Data scientists analyze structured and unstructured data-sets using algorithms, processes, and scientific methods.
+Data scientists analyze structured and unstructured data sets using algorithms, processes, and scientific methods.

-Maryville University offers a 100 percent online bachelors of science in data science that will train graduates to work with Python, SQL, R, machine learning, and predictive modeling.
+Maryville University offers a 100 percent online bachelor of science in data science that will train graduates to work with Python, SQL, R, machine learning, and predictive modeling.
 Students enrolled in the program can concentrate in actuarial science or minor in business.

 While a bachelor of science in engineering focuses on the theories and concepts surrounding the subject, a degree in engineering technology concentrates much more on the hands-on application of engineering.
 Engineering technologists typically work in product design, fabrication, and testing.

-Oakland University (OU) offers a 100 percent online bachelor’s of science in environmental health and safety that has been accredited by ABET.
+Oakland University (OU) offers a 100 percent online bachelor of science in environmental health and safety that has been accredited by ABET.
 OU’s program prepares graduates to meet health and safety needs in the industry through exposure to a blend of concepts in environmental health, occupational safety, and industrial hygiene.

 Materials engineering is the branch of engineering underlying the discovery, development, and optimization of engineering materials.
 Materials engineering requires the acquisition of knowledge in chemistry, physics, engineering, metallurgy, biomaterials, and nanotechnology.